 5.3.4 Application deadline and how to apply

-The following components make up a student’s application and must be submitted by the end of their 6th semester:
+The following components make up a student’s application.
+A complete application must be submitted by the end of their 6th semester:

 5.3.5 Degree Requirements and Curriculum Plans